-- 11. The crab fishery shall be limited to sexually mature male crabs all female and undersized male crabs caught shall be released unharmed.
-In the case of Paralomisspinosissima and Paralomis formosa, males with a minimum carapace width of 102 mm and 90 mm, respectively, may be retained in the catch. - 12.
-Crab processed at sea shall be frozen as crab sections (minimum size of crabs can be determined using crab sections).
+- 4. The total catch of crab in Statistical Subarea 48.3 in the 2001/02 season shall not exceed a precautionary catch limit of 1 600 tonnes. - 5.
+The crab fishery shall be limited to sexually mature male crabs all female and undersized male crabs caught shall be released unharmed.
+In the case of Paralomis spinosissima and Paralomis formosa, males with a minimum carapace width of 94 mm and 90 mm, respectively, may be retained in the catch. - 6.
+Crab processed at sea shall be frozen as crab sections (size of crabs can be determined using crab sections).